darachm/itermae/source/usage/tutorial.rst

 If you run it multiple times without ``--keep-order``, the order should change.
 But for bioinformatics you may not want that.

-And now we can slot in the ``itermae`` call, here using that config from before.
+And now we can slot in the ``itermae`` call, here using that config from before, and restricting it to just the first ten outputs:

 .. jupyter-execute::
     :stderr: